patrickceg/patrickceg.github.io/_posts/2019-11-28-debian-10-dc-2-dc-setup.markdown

 The steps to achieve these items are in the next subsection "Steps", but essentially you want these:

 * The machine is in its own hosts file
-* _Kerberos, winbind, ntp, samba, winbind_ are enabled
+* _Kerberos, winbind, ntp, samba, winbind, nsupdate_ are enabled
 * The package _resolvconf_ is disabled or uninstalled

 ### Note on administering Debian 10 with su